 JOANNA MEDAWAR NACHEF, is recognized as the first woman conductor from the Middle East.
 Born in Beirut, Lebanon, she moved to Los Angeles in 1976.
 Dr. Nachef is Director of Choral Activities at El Camino College.
 She earned her Bachelor in Music in piano performance from CSUDH, her Doctor of Musical Arts and Master in Music degrees in Choral Music from the University of Southern California.
-Dr. Nachef is also on the faculty of California State University Dominguez Hills, California Academy of Mathematics and Science, Artistic Director for Los Cancioñeros Master Chorale, and choir director at Peninsula Community Church.
-Dr. Nachef is featured in 1996 Who’s Who Among America’s Teachers, 2009 American Women, 2010 Who’s Who in the World, and 2012 WHO IS SHE, Institute for Women’s Studies in the Arab World, Lebanese American University.
-She received the 2005 “Excellence in Arts Award” in Music, and the 2008 Daily Breeze Director’s Award “Making a Difference”.
+Dr. Nachef is also on the faculty of California State University Dominguez Hills, founder and Artistic Director for JOANNA MEDAWAR NACHEF SINGERS: and choir director at Peninsula Community Church.
+In 2015, Dr. Nachef retired from her post as the artistic director for Los Cancioneros Master Chorale, after 24 years.
+She was recently appointed as Artistic Director/Conductor for the newly formed Torrance Pops Orchestra and “Joanna & Friends” 2018-2019 series.